giliard1984/camlin-technical-task/README.md

 * Antd
 * Custom Hook to fetch data (useFetch), which is leveraging the generics typescript concept to accept and ensure its types
 * ContextAPI is here to help us abstract and reuse some states across the application where necessary
+* Making use of the Outlet (react-router-dom), so the component can be wrapper in a layout (Basically, a High-Order component, where a function takes a component and returns a new component).
 * JSON Server mocking RestFul API, so we can make calls to the endpoints